 Ducati Sport Classic range – more additions, more to come?

-The Monoposto and Biposto models maintain all the same technical specs as the original Sport 1000 with the only difference between the 2 being that the Biposto has a dual seat and raised handle bars for a less aggressive riding position and the Monoposto retains the single seater Cafe Racer look.
-One very cool thing the style concious designers at Ducati added to the Biposto is a removable painted seat cover that hides the passenger seat to maintain the Biposto’s Cafe Racer looks…something that could prove very desireable to riders who are themselves style concious but regularly carry a pillion.
+The Ducati Sport Classic Monoposto and Biposto models maintain all the same technical specs as the original Sport 1000 with the only difference between the 2 being that the Biposto features a squared-off dual seat and raised handlebars for a less aggressive riding position.
+The Monoposto retains the single-seater Cafe Racer look.
+One very cool thing the style-conscious designers at Ducati added to the Biposto is a removable painted rear cowl that disguises the passenger seat beneath.
+This maintains the Biposto’s Cafe Racer look which is sure to prove appealing to riders who want the cafe look without sacrificing convenience.

-The Sport 1000 S brings a little something extra to the range.
+The new Sport 1000 S brings a little something extra to the range.
 In Ducati’s own words “Ducati now follows the 1970s trend of individualism and performance enhancement by introducing a period-style fairing to create the Sport 1000 S”.
-The 1000 S also features the same dual seating system as the Biposto with the removable colour coded tail piece.
-Available in red with red colour coded frame and white racing stripe the bikes body contrasts beautifully against the black detailed engine and wheels.
-Road holding has been optimised by taking inspiration from Ducati’s racing past and developing a trellis frame with sport-tuned suspension.
-Twin Sachs shocks on the rear and Marzocchi front forks offer superior suspension and fit well with the overall look of the bike.
+The 1000 S also features the same dual seating system as the Biposto with the removable color-coded rear cowl.
+Available in red with a color-coded frame and white racing stripe the bike’s body contrasts beautifully against the black detailed engine and wheels.
+Road holding has been optimized thanks to a track-proven trellis frame.
+Twin Sachs shocks on the rear and Marzocchi front forks offer premium suspension and add to the overall look of the bikes.

-All up the new additions to Ducati’s Sport Classic range are not only practical but also an exciting insight in to the furture of the Sport Classic range.
-Check out these bikes at www.ducati.com.
+All up the new additions to Ducati’s Sport Classic range are not only practical but also an exciting insight into the future of the Ducati Sport Classic range.

 Read more like this

 What was once old is new again.
 1993 doesn’t seem all that long ago.
 It was the year Bill Clinton was president of the United States, Jurassic Park smashed box office records,…Continue Reading